 Do colleges look at IEP?

 Colleges do not know if an applicant student has an IEP or a 504 plan.
 They will only know if the student shares this information.
-Read also : How to Use Maths Pathway.
+On the same subject : How to Understand the Benefits of All Girls Schools.
 In fact, colleges cannot ask students who apply if they have a disability. … High schools will also not submit IEPs or 504 plans to colleges.

 Do colleges see accommodations?
 Do colleges know when a student has used accommodations?
 In 2003, the College Board (SAT) and the ACT decided to drop “reporting” of non-standard tests because they were discriminatory against students with disabilities.
 Since that time, colleges have had no way of knowing who uses the extended time on tests.